-The residence halls will close for fall semester on November 24 at 5 pm for all students.
+The residence halls will close for fall semester on December 9th at 5:00 pm for all students.
 Students are expected to make travel arrangements accordingly.
-Exceptions are a limited number of students required to stay on campus due to a college class.
-Students required to stay on campus following Thanksgiving break will be notified of this requirement in advance of November 24.
-The residence halls will close for these students on December 11 at 5 pm.
-All residence halls will reopen for spring semester on January 19, 2021.
+All residence halls will reopen for spring semester on January 9th, 2022.

 All dates, including start/end, holiday, etc. are subject to change based on the COVID-19 situation.
 Students are expected to check their PCC email regularly for updates and any other communication format as announced by instructors, coaches, college officials.
-During the 2020-2021 academic year, students should be flexible and be prepared to transition to an alternate delivery/distance learning mode and/or move out of the residence hall upon short notice due to unforeseen action taken because of the COVID-19 pandemic.
+During the 2022-2023 academic year, students should be flexible and be prepared to transition to an alternate delivery/distance learning mode and/or move out of the residence hall upon short notice due to unforeseen action taken because of the COVID-19 pandemic.
 Such sudden action by the college would occur in the best interest of the health and safety of our students and other stakeholders.
 PCC's first priority is the health, safety, and well-being of our entire college community and to mitigate the risks of COVID-19